Jamestown Foundation

 The Jamestown Foundation is a Washington, D.C.–based non-partisan defense policy think tank.
-Founded in 1984 as a platform to support Soviet defectors, its stated mission is to inform and educate policy makers about events and trends, which it regards as being of current strategic importance to the United States.
+Founded in 1984 as a platform to support Soviet defectors, its stated mission is to inform and educate policy makers about events and trends, that it regards as being of current strategic importance to the United States.
 Jamestown publications focus on China, Russia, Eurasia, and global terrorism.

 Founding and mission

 The Jamestown Foundation was founded in 1984 after Arkady Shevchenko, the highest-ranking Soviet official ever to defect when he left his position as Under-Secretary-General of the United Nations, defected in 1978.
 William Geimer, an American lawyer, had been working closely with Shevchenko, and established the foundation as a vehicle to promote the writings of the former Soviet diplomat and those of Ion Pacepa, a former top Romanian intelligence officer; with the help of the foundation, both defectors published bestselling books.

 Central Intelligence Agency Director William J. Casey helped back the formation of the Jamestown Foundation, agreeing with its complaints that the U.S. intelligence community did not provide sufficient funding for Soviet bloc defectors.
 The foundation, initially also dedicated to supporting Soviet dissidents, also aided defecting intellectuals from the Eastern Bloc in disseminating their ideas in the West.